| “Real”

 not agree.
 The damage, long and short term created by a child’s

 opportunity to have contact with two parents is a much worse scenario.
+It should be remembered that the child in many instances has had

 a close and positive relationship with the non custodial parent